raspberrypilearning/flatgame/en/step_10.md

 --- /task ---

 --- task ---
-### Change layer of artworks
+### Change the layer of artworks
 It can be fun for the player sprite to walk under and over the artwork — change some of the layers to do this.

-1. In the artwork sprite, add the layer block to the green flag event.
+1. In the Code tab for the artwork sprite, add the layer block to the green flag event.

 ```blocks3
 +go to [front v] layer